richardadamdean/grails-golfer/README.md

 Grails Golfer
 -------------

 A test-bed for playing with Groovy & Grails and other related technologies.
-There's no real functionality here, just some basic domain models for modelling a fictional golf app and a bunch of experiments with different testing frameworks.
+There's no real functionality here, just some basic domain models for modelling a fictional golf app, some generated scaffolding and a bunch of experiments with different testing frameworks.
+Also contains a patch to support SQLite (because I already had an SQLite db kicking around which I initially used for this).

 Run the app

     grails run-app

 Run all tests

     grails -Dserver.port=8090 test-app -echoOut

-Run functional tests, force use of chrome
+Run functional tests, forcing use of chrome (swap 'chrome' for 'firefox' to use the firefox driver, or delete the -Dgeb.env setting altogether to run headless using HTMLUnit)

     grails -Dgeb.env=chrome -Dserver.port=8090 test-app -functional -echoOut

 Grails Notes